 St. Anthony Hospice workshops address a wide variety of issues dealing with death and loss that are age appropriate.
-Children workshops are held two times a year.
+Children's workshops are held two times a year.
 Please call for more details.

 The adult bereavement support group meets:

-When: 2nd and 4th Mondays of each month
+When: 2nd and 4th Mondays of the month